bootstrap-vue/bootstrap-vue/src/components/table/README.md

   `sortByFormatted` is set to `true`.
 The default is `false` which will sort by the original field value.
 This is only applicable for the built-in sort-compare routine.
 - <span class="badge badge-info small">NEW in v2.0.0-rc.28</span> By default, the internal sorting
-  routine will sort `null`, `undefined`, or emptry string values first (less than any other values).
+  routine will sort `null`, `undefined`, or empty string values first (less than any other values).
-  To sort so that `null`, `undefined` or emptry string values appear last (greater than any other value), set the `sort-null-last` prop to `true`.
+  To sort so that `null`, `undefined` or empty string values appear last (greater than any other value), set the `sort-null-last` prop to `true`.

 For customizing the sort-compare handling, refer to the